Augmented second

-In classical music from Western culture, an augmented second is an interval that, in equal temperament, is sonically equivalent to a minor third, spanning three semitones, and is created by widening a major second by a chromatic semitone.
+In Western classical music, an augmented second is an interval created by widening a major second by a chromatic semitone, spanning three semitones and enharmonically equivalent to a minor third in 12-tone equal temperament.
 For instance, the interval from C to D is a major second, two semitones wide, and the interval from C to D♯ is an augmented second, spanning three semitones.

 Usage

-Augmented seconds occur in many scales, most importantly the harmonic minor and its various modes.
-They also occur in the various Gypsy scales (which consist almost entirely of augmented and minor seconds).
-In harmonic minor scales, the augmented second occurs between the sixth and seventh scale degrees.
+Augmented seconds occur in many scales, including the various modes of the harmonic minor and double harmonic scales.
+In harmonic minor, the augmented second occurs between the sixth and seventh scale degrees.
 For example, in the scale of A harmonic minor, the notes F and G♯ form the interval of an augmented second.
 This distinguishing feature of harmonic minor scales occurs as a consequence of the seventh scale degree having been chromatically raised in order to allow chords in a minor key to follow the same rules of cadence observed in major keys, where the V chord is "dominant" (that is, contains a major triad plus a minor seventh).
+An augmented second also appears in the diminished seventh chord (in 1st, 2nd, and 3rd inversion) between the diminished seventh and the root, and in the German sixth chord between the ♭scale and ♯scale degrees.